quixio/quix-cli/docs/Reference/contexts/broker/index.gen.md

 **Commands:**

-- [cloud](cloud.md) : Set the local debug broker to the one in your Quix Cloud environment
+- [cloud](cloud.md) : Set the Sdk broker configuration to point to a 'Quix Cloud' broker
-- [local](local.md) : Sets the local debug broker to one accessible from your local machine (default: pipeline broker)
+- [local](local.md) : Set the Sdk broker configuration to point to a 'Local' broker (default: pipeline broker)
-- [set](set.md) : Sets the address for the local debug broker of the current context
+- [set](set.md) : Set a local broker address for the Sdk broker configuration